United States

 • In general, once a program is broadcast with audio description, it that program is passed through to another broadcaster or aired again, it must be broadcast with the audio description

-• Full compliance with the rules is required on July 1, 2012.
+Full compliance with the rules has been required since 1 July 2012.

 Any viewer may complain to the FCC if these requirements are not met.